 This also applies to those who live in areas where the streets are narrow.
 Sometimes going across the street still isn't enough because the street just isn't wide enough to create the distance your dog needs.
 This can be a frustrating situation.
 In this case you have the option above, going to another area to walk & practice, or one thing I have people do during training is have their dog on the leash and just sit on their front porch or in their doorway and work their dog as the world goes past their house.
 This gives you the opportunity to create as much distance as needed, and you can stop the exercise when your dog is still paying attention to you by just going inside & closing the door, rather than getting stuck blocks away from home with a dog that is reacting to everything because he's hit a wall mentally.

 For more information on leash reactivity I highly recommend Patricia McConnell's booklet "Feisty Fido".
 Not only does it explain the "leave it" exercise but it also covers what to do in those emergency situations when something suddenly comes around the corner as well as other useful things.
 Also, my dear friend Kim Rinehardt & I have a podcast which specially addresses this issue.
-The name of our podcast is Doggie Dish, and the title to look for is "Shy, Fearful and Reactive Dogs" and can be heard on this website or downloaded from iTunes.
-If you want to download it to an Android device it is available through the Doggcatcher app, or any other podcatcher.
-If you would like the direct RSS feed URL feel free to contact me.
+The name of our podcast is Doggie Dish, and the title to look for is "Shy, Fearful and Reactive Dogs" and can be heard on this website or downloaded from iTunes, Soundcloud and many other podcast players.

 Animal Attraction Unlimited